andraugust/andraugust.github.io/stat_thermo.md

 $$

-We're going to assume for now that the atoms have no internal energy-bearing degrees of freedom, such as rotations or vibrations—they're assumed to be monatonic atoms.
+We're going to assume for now that the atoms have no internal energy-bearing degrees of freedom, such as rotations or vibrations—this is a reasonable assumption when the atoms are, well, atoms and not molecules.

 Classically a single particle can occupy a continuously infinite number of positions and momenta while satisfying the energy and volume constraints, so it seems like the multiplicity should likewise be continuously infinite.
 Quantumly, however, there's a limit to the simultaneous "resolution" of $$\mathbf{x}$$ and $$\mathbf{p}$$.
 In particular, they can only be known together up to the Heisenberg limit $$\Delta x_i \Delta p_i = \hbar/2$$, where $$i$$ indexes the three spatial dimensions.
 So if we imagine phase space as being chopped up into a grid of $$\Delta x$$s and $$\Delta p$$s that are at this limit, then we can count the number of microstates in a finite, discrete way.
 Let's see what happens.